weaviate/weaviate-io/developers/weaviate/concepts/data.md

 ### Cross-references

-:::note Cross-references do not affect vectors Creating cross-references do not affect object vectors in either direction.
+:::note Cross-references do not affect vectors Creating cross-references does not affect object vectors in either direction.
 :::

 Where data objects have relationships with each other, they can be represented in Weaviate with cross-references.